georgejieh/georgejieh/README.md

 - 👋 Hi, I’m @georgejieh
 - 👀 I’m interested in making financial or predictive models for alternative assets, such as fine wine, art, crypto, and NFTs, as well as the general market.
-- 🌱 I’m currently learning more R as well as diving into AI and DeepLearning
+- 🌱 I’m currently trying to broaden my knowledge in SQL, Python, R, and Tableau.
+I have been diving into AI and DeepLearning

 <!---
 georgejieh/georgejieh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.